dharmik2319/geotastic-helper/README.md

 #### 3 - The most useful one; place a marker at the exact coordinates, but this will not be counted as a real marker, so you need to manually place a real marker as close to it as possible in order to finish your guess.
 > Please remember the marker placed by the script will not be considered a "real" one, i.e. the "Finish Guess" button will be greyed out.
+> In the next round, the fake marker will be at the same Cooordinates.
+You need to press 3 again to update its location.

 - You can simply press 1, 2 or 3 to use the script.

 ## Acknowledgements

 - There is next to none documentation for cheating in Geotastic.
-The only thing I could find was [this](https://github.com/therealOri/GeoEye) which, not meaning to discredit the author, was very manual.
+The only thing I could find was [this](https://github.com/therealOri/GeoEye), which, not meaning to discredit the author, was very manual.
 Regardless, it inspired me and gave me the knowledge of the exact API request that I had to intercept.
 I have also contributed back to it in order to improve it.

 - The most major help I got was from [here](https://github.com/0x978/GeoGuessr_Resolver).
 Though made for Geoguessr, and not Geotastic, a major portion of the code was reused from here with substantial editing, in order to adapt the script to Geotastic.